C2311231/Grouped-Heaters-Klipper-Extra/README.md

 # Grouped Heaters: Klipper Extra

-A Klipper firmware extra to manage **multiple heaters in a shared group**, limiting simultaneous heating and enabling coordinated control to keep large multisegment heat beds within power constraints.
+A Klipper firmware extra to manage **multiple heaters in a shared group**, limiting simultaneous heating and enabling coordinated control to keep large multi-segment heat beds within power constraints.
 Additionally can be used with any generic heaters.

 ---